 Given the context of kids’ screen addictions, it could be assumed that parents would be seeking to limit screen time, but through qualitative research we discovered that parents were instead seeking ways to use screen time for constructive means.
 So we found a way to trojan-horse books back into kids lives, via their favourite entertainment format, screens.
 We partnered with singing social media sensation, Jessica Mauboy, and beatboxing YouTube star, Tom Thum to reimagine childrens’ books as original rap songs.

 Our bullseye audience was parents of new and young families who were relishing small moments of bonding with their kids, while reconsidering the role of screen time in their everyday.
 These parents no longer see screen time as a nemesis to be eliminated, but as a helpful sidekick in setting their kids up for success later in life.
-Our strategic approach was to leverage parents’ changing attitudes towards screens by catapulting children’s books into the digital age using social media and relevant artists/influencers.
+Our strategic approach was to leverage parents’ changing attitudes towards screens by catapulting children’s books into the digital age.
 Our media approach centred on digital, social and audio channels to capitalise on parents’ changing attitudes to screen time whilst also promoting and seeding the Rap Books videos.
 Contextual placements in these channels allowed Rap Books to be present and relevant in everyday family moments beyond the traditional evening story time.